adilahmed31/cs537-Discussion-su22/week-1/README.md

 ## Sanitizers

 Sanitizers are a set of tools to inject some checking instructions during the compilation.
-These instructions could provide warnings at the runtime.
+These instructions could provide warnings at runtime.

 ### Memory Leak

-To detect memory leak, use `-fsanitize=address`:
+To detect memory leaks, use `-fsanitize=address`:

 ```console
 $ gcc -fsanitize=address -o leak leak.c